Astn/aider/aider/ext/plugin-design.md

 Elaboration Ideas:
 - **Use Case Description**: A plugin named "dotnet-test-plugin" is created to run .NET tests.
 When the AI makes code changes, it can invoke the plugin to execute `dotnet test` using a container runner (e.g., Docker or Podman).
 The working directory is mounted into the container, allowing the plugin to access the latest code.
 After the test run, the output (e.g., test pass/fail results) is captured and returned to the AI, which can then interpret the results, suggest fixes, or provide feedback in the conversation.
-- **Plugin Manifest Configuration**: The manifest.json for this plugin would specify:
+- **Plugin Manifest Configuration**: The manifest.json for this plugin specifies:
+  - `name`: "dotnet-test-plugin"
-  - `external_process`: "dotnet test"
+  - `command`: "dotnet test"
   - `runner`: "container"
   - `runner_config`: "docker-config" or "podman-config"
-  - `container_image`: "mcr.microsoft.com/dotnet/sdk:6.0" (or a suitable .NET SDK image)
+  - `image`: "mcr.microsoft.com/dotnet/sdk:6.0"
-  - `container_mounts`: {"host_path": "{working_dir}", "container_path": "/app"} to mount the working directory.
+  - `mount`: {"host_path": "{working_dir}", "path": "/app"}
-  - `hooks`: ["on_code_change"] or similar, allowing the AI to trigger it after modifications.
+  - `hooks`: ["on_code_change"]
-  - `auto_discovery`: Commands to check for test frameworks or capabilities.
+  - `auto_discovery`: [{"arg": "--help", "description": "Invoke 'dotnet test --help' to discover testing options and capabilities"}]
+  - `description`: "Runs .NET tests in a containerized environment, mounting the working directory for access to code changes.
+Results can be captured and analyzed by the AI."
-- **Runner Integration**: Use the `docker-config` or `podman-config` from runner-configs.json, with dynamic placeholders like `{plugin.container_image}` for the image and `{command}` for "dotnet test".
-The `fetch_command` ensures the container image is pulled if needed.
+- **Runner Integration**: Use the runner configs from `runner-configs.json`, with commands like `command_exists` to check for the image, `command_install` to pull it if needed, and `command_run` to execute the test command.
+Dynamic placeholders ensure the image and mount paths are correctly substituted.
-- **AI Interaction**: In the AI prompt, the plugin is listed (e.g., "dotnet-test-plugin (inactive): Runs .NET tests in a containerized environment.").
-The AI can use `/invoke dotnet-test-plugin` after code changes, and Aider captures the output via stdIO, passing it back to the AI for response generation.
-For instance, if tests fail, the AI could say, "Tests failed with errors; here's a suggestion to fix it."
+- **AI Interaction**: In the AI prompt, the plugin is listed with its status.
+The AI can use `/invoke dotnet-test-plugin` after code changes, and Aider handles the execution, capturing output for the AI to process.
-- **Benefits**: This use case demonstrates real-world applicability, such as in CI/CD workflows, where the AI can automate testing and debugging, improving productivity.
-It highlights the system's flexibility with containerization for isolated, reproducible environments.
+- **Benefits**: This use case shows how the system can automate testing in a containerized, isolated environment, integrating seamlessly with AI-driven development workflows.
-- **Potential Challenges and Mitigations**: Ensure the mounted directory handles file permissions correctly; mitigate by using read-only mounts if needed.
-Handle test output parsing to avoid overwhelming the AI, perhaps by summarizing results in Aider's code before sending to the LLM.
+- **Potential Challenges and Mitigations**: Ensure proper handling of file permissions in mounts; mitigate by configuring read-only access where appropriate.
+Parse test output to summarize results before sending to the AI to manage token limits.

 ## Design Approach
 ### High-Level Architecture